WHAT IS B.A.S.E JUMPING?

 Menara Tun Mustapha, Sabah 9th -10th August

-Menara Alor Setar, Kehah 15th -17th August
+Menara Alor Setar, Kedah 15th -17th August

 Menara Komtar, Penang 23th August